fj/jxf-dot-me/_src/_entries/000007-entry-charlottesville-technologist-guide.markdown

 ## People

-It's difficult to generalize broadly about Charlottesville residents because they tend to be from all walks of life, status, and birthplace.
+It's a challenge to generalize broadly about Charlottesville residents.
+They tend to be from all walks of life, status, and birthplace.
 While there's a sizable contingent of people who lived and grew up nearby, the majority were attracted by jobs or the University.
 The median income, wealth, and education for Charlottesville residents is above the national average in all cases, and Virginia as a state scores well on these metrics relative to other states.
 Similarly, [most people who live in Virginia were not born in Virginia](http://www.nytimes.com/interactive/2014/08/13/upshot/where-people-in-each-state-were-born.html?abt=0002&abg=1#Virginia), and that's especially true in Charlottesville.

-Charlottesville is a predominantly liberal city situated in a broader rural region, Virginia's [Fifth District](https://en.wikipedia.org/wiki/Virginia's_5th_congressional_district), that skews conservative.
+Charlottesville is a predominantly liberal city situated in a broader rural region, Virginia's [Fifth Congressional District](https://en.wikipedia.org/wiki/Virginia's_5th_congressional_district), that skews conservative.
 This is evident in a lot of election results, for example, where Charlottesville will tend to vote for the more progressive candidate in a contested race, while the broader district votes for the more conservative candidate.

 ## Climate and location